MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/faq.md

 ## Get Help

 ### Q. Where can I get help?
-The [developer forum](https://social.msdn.microsoft.com/forums/en-us/home?forum=BingAds) provides a way for the developer community to ask and answer questions about developing solutions with Bing Ads APIs, to showcase innovations, and to generate and maintain content through community participation.
+The [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/advertising-api.html) forum is available for the developer community to ask and answer questions about the Bing Ads APIs and Microsoft Advertising Scripts.
 Microsoft monitors the forums and replies to questions that the community has not yet answered.
+To make sure that we see your question, tag it with 'advertising-api'.

-If you are not finding the information you need to solve your problem in the developer forum, please contact [Microsoft Advertising Support](https://about.ads.microsoft.com/en-us/microsoft-advertising-support).
+If the investigation involves sensitive account or personal details, or if you are not finding the information you need to solve your problem via [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/advertising-api.html), please contact [Microsoft Advertising Support](https://about.ads.microsoft.com/en-us/microsoft-advertising-support).
 To resolve the issue efficiently, please provide support with the details requested in [Engaging Support](handle-service-errors-exceptions.md#contact-support).

 ### Q. How can I find out about changes?
 The [Release Notes](release-notes.md) and [Migration Guide](migration-guide.md) are great resources to start with.